Budapest Basics Food and Drink Bars and Nightlife Activities Lifestyle Moving to Budapest

 Outdoor Spaces and Parks In Budapest

 Summer in Budapest is best enjoyed outside, with fresh air in your lungs and a splash (wine spritzer) in your hand.
-As opposed to other urban metropolises, Budapest has its fair share of outdoor spaces.
+Unlike other urban metropolises, Budapest boasts its fair share of outdoor spaces.
 Whether you want to go for a run, play with your dog, set up a picnic, or just sunbathe, here is a list of parks in Budapest!

 City Park

-Városliget, or City Park, is the 2nd largest park in Budapest, and is quite accessible!
-Just hop on the historic Metro 1 and it's a straight shot up to Heroes' Square - the gateway to City Park.
-It's expansive grounds give you ample space to relax in the Budapest summer ... and you have plenty of options of things to do while you're there!
+Városliget, or City Park, is the second-largest park in Budapest and very accessible!
+Just hop on the historic Metro 1, and it's a straight shot up to Heroes' Square—the gateway to City Park.
+Its expansive grounds give you ample space to relax in the Budapest summer, and you have plenty of options for things to do while you're there!

-You could explore Vajdahunyad Castle (you can even rent a rowboat on its lake!)
-Or soak in the famous Széchenyi Baths.
-And depending on the season, you can attend one of the many festivals (the Chimney Cake Festival in the fall is our favorite).
+You could explore Vajdahunyad Castle (you can even rent a rowboat on its lake!), or soak in the famous Széchenyi Baths.
+Depending on the season, you can also attend one of the many festivals (the Chimney Cake Festival in the fall is a favorite).

 Gellért Hill

-If you've walked along the Danube at any point, you've probably looked across to Buda and seen beautiful Gellért Hill.
-It's well known for being the location of the Statue of Liberty and the stunning Citadel, but it's also a favorite place for locals and tourists to hike, play, or just enjoy the sun.
+If you’ve walked along the Danube, you’ve probably looked across to Buda and seen the beautiful Gellért Hill.
+It’s known for the Statue of Liberty and the stunning Citadel, but it’s also a favorite spot for locals and tourists to hike, play, or simply enjoy the sun.

-Tram 47 will drop you off right at the base of the hill, and from there you can explore its many trails, the famous Cathedral in the Rock, or even hike up to the Citadel to enjoy a panoramic view of the whole city.
+Tram 47 will drop you off right at the base of the hill, and from there you can explore its many trails, visit the famous Cathedral in the Rock, or hike up to the Citadel for a panoramic view of the entire city.

 Margaret Island

-Even though it's right between Buda and Pest, Margaret Island is an oasis away from the city.
-While it might seem novel that you can just pop over to an island in the middle of a city, this is quite the norm for many who live in Budapest.
+Even though it’s right between Buda and Pest, Margaret Island feels like an oasis away from the city.
+While it might seem novel that you can just pop over to an island in the middle of a city, this is quite normal for many who live in Budapest.

-The island is crazy accessible (just hop on the 24-hour 4/6 tram and take it to the Margaret Bridge stop), so nothing should get in the way of you enjoying this wide open space.
-You can run around the 5k track on the island's perimeter, take in a show at the musical fountain, splash around in the Palatinus Pool and Spa, grab a drink in one of the outdoor bars, or just spread out a blanket and dive into a picnic with your friends.
+The island is incredibly accessible (just hop on the 24-hour 4/6 tram and get off at the Margaret Bridge stop), so nothing should stop you from enjoying this wide-open space.
+You can run around the 5k track on the island’s perimeter, take in a show at the musical fountain, splash around in the Palatinus Pool and Spa, grab a drink at one of the outdoor bars, or just spread out a blanket and have a picnic with your friends.

 With cars being restricted, Margaret Island is the perfect place to get away from the hustle and bustle of the city.